Fostering diversity, equity and inclusion

 3. Leading: We’re creating tools and practices that empower leaders to lead by example and raise awareness of DE&I opportunities and challenges.
 We’re focused on ownership and accountability.

-We set 2025 as a milestone year, with specific targets and outcomes we need to achieve.
+We set 2025 as a milestone year, with specific aspirational goals and outcomes we're aiming to achieve.
 But improving on DE&I isn’t work that ever gets finished.
-It’s an ongoing process that we will continue to adapt and grow as needed.
+It’s an ongoing process that we'll continue to adapt and grow as needed.

-Our DE&I activities are interconnected.
-They focus on our Clients, colleagues and the communities we serve.
+Our DE&I activities focus on our Clients, colleagues and the communities we serve.
 From our policies, programs and training to our marketing and philanthropic activities, we embed DE&I across our operations.
 Refer to our recent summary of our practices.

 Sun Life is a signatory to the BlackNorth Initiative, led by the Canadian Council of Business Leaders Against Anti-Black Systemic Racism.
 BlackNorth aims to help remove systemic barriers that negatively affect the lives of Black Canadians.
-We are a member of the Canadian Council for Aboriginal Business and are working towards its Progressive Aboriginal Relations certification.
-Refer to Sun Life’s Commitment to Indigenous Relations.
+We're also a member of the Canadian Council for Aboriginal Business and are working towards its Progressive Aboriginal Relations certification.
+Refer to Sun Life’s Indigenous Commitments.

-In the U.S., we are a sponsor of the National African-American Insurance Association (NAAIA).
-NAAIA provides insights on industry trends and opportunities for professional development, recruiting and networking.
-We continue to support the Legal Defense Fund to promote racial justice and equality through their economic justice platform.
+In the U.S., we're a sponsor of the National African-American Insurance Association (NAAIA).
+NAAIA provides insights on industry trends and opportunities for development, recruiting and networking among professionals of all backgrounds.
+Sun Life has also partnered with the Boston chapters of the Association of Latino Professionals For America and the National Association of Asian American Professionals, the Milwaukee chapter of National Black MBA Association and Out & Equal (national).
+We continue to support the NAACP Legal Defense Fund to promote racial justice and equality through their economic justice platform.
 Sun Life has also engaged with the Human Rights Campaign and GLBTQ Legal Advocates & Defenders (GLAD) in their efforts to expand protections and opportunities based on sexual orientation and gender identity.

-In North America and Asia, we have more than 5,400 members across our internal inclusion networks.
+In North America and Asia, we have more than 10,600 members across our internal inclusion networks.
 The networks are voluntary, employee-led communities.
 Each network supports and advocates for one of the many diverse populations at Sun Life.
-These networks play an important role in fostering our culture of inclusion.
+These networks play an important role in fostering our culture of inclusion, and support community organizations through volunteering and philanthropic contributions.
+Refer to page 40 in our Sustainability Report for a few 2023 highlights from our inclusion networks.

 As a company that operates around the globe, upholding human rights is fundamental to being a trusted and responsible business.
 It’s vital to our ability to make all employees feel safe.
 It helps us mitigate risks in our supply chain.
 And it’s essential to advancing a more inclusive society.